 Weishaupt joined the Freemasons in 1774, but quickly became disillusioned and dropped-out.
-On the first of May, 1776, Weishaupt founded the Illuminati, created based on the organisation of a secret student society.
+On the May 1 1776, Weishaupt founded the Illuminati, created based on the organisation of a secret student society.
 The original group consisted of only 5 members who were devoted to promoting equality and rationality, originally through study but later through more active and revolutionary means.
 By 1779 there were cells of the Order in five Bavarian cities, the secret library contained much contraband literature and membership numbered about 54.
-Members were all considered Initiates, and they were brought slowly to higher grades of knowledge.
-Activities of the Order were conducted under assumed and symbolic names (Weishaupt called himself Spartacus) and only the highest Initiates could learn of the Secret Directors (the Areopagus) who knew the founders identity and the true history and aims of the Order.
+Members were all considered Initiates and they were brought slowly to higher grades of knowledge.
+Activities of the Order were conducted under assumed and symbolic names (Weishaupt called himself Spartacus and only the highest Initiates could learn of the Secret Directive (the Areopagus who knew the founders identity and the true history and aims of the Order.

 In 1777 Weishaupt had rejoined the Freemasons in hopes of gaining useful lore for his own Order and in hopes of finding potential new members for the Illuminati.
 Whether by original design or evolved purpose, the idea was conceived for Illuminati members to infiltrate the highest Masonic grades to take control of the Lodges.
 In this way, Masons receptive to Illuminati ideas could be initiated into the highest Orders and less receptive members left to the lower Orders and subjected to more limited information..